asamuzaK/withExEditorHost/README.md

 # withExEditorHost

-Native messaging host for browser extension *withExEditor*.
+Native messaging host for the *withExEditor* browser extension.
 The browser interacts with the host via messages, and the editor is executed by this host.

 * [withExEditor :: Add-ons for Firefox](https://addons.mozilla.org/addon/withexeditor/ "withExEditor :: Add-ons for Firefox")